The business benefits to entering – and winning – the Global Good Awards are numerous:

 - And then there’s employee motivation.
 Awards recognise the hard work and achievements of your employees so winning one can help boost staff morale and improve motivation.

-- And with millennials setting great store about the kind of company they want to work for these days, a National CSR Award win, nomination or short-listing can help you attract talent.
+- And with millennials setting great store about the kind of company they want to work for these days, a Global Good Award win, nomination or short-listing can help you attract talent.

 David Fawcett, customer services manager, Hampshire Highways, Amey and the winner of the Outstanding Individual Corporate Leadership Award 2016 said: